TYR Tactical

 9/11 – Remember

-It’s been 13 years now.
+It’s been 14 years now.
 The longer it’s been, the closer I become to that day.
-I remember it all so vividly, events unfolding on the TV screen and as I made my way from my quarters on base to my Squadron, as the staff assembled.
+I remember it all so vividly, events unfolding on the TV screen and once I realized what was afoot, as I made my way from my quarters on base to my Squadron, as a skeleton staff assembled.
 Granted, we didn’t know much, but it was obvious whatever did happen was going to involve us, so my mind was on the tasks at hand.
+We were in crisis response mode so there was no time for emotion.

 IMG_7148.JPG